mpql/ACNHCG-info/README.md

 # ACNHCG-info
 Animal Crossing New Horizons Code Generator version and offset information.

 I've set up this repository to make it easier for trusted community members to update offsets for the code generator.
+It's important that this file be valid JSON, so please use a JSON validator.
+I like [JSON Formatter](https://jsonformatter.curiousconcept.com/) if you want to be able to fix JSON automatically, and [JSONLint.com](https://jsonlint.com/) if you just want to validate.

 The generator can figure out most of the other codes on its own, it just needs initial offsets to seed its calculations.
 So a given section for a version `1.N.0` might look something like: